sciactive/pform/README.md

 Introduction
 ============

-PForm is a CSS form layout library for HTML and XHTML, developed by Hunter Perrin as part of Pines.
+PForm is a CSS form layout library for HTML and XHTML, developed by Hunter Perrin as part of 2be.
 It is designed to be simple, responsive, cross-browser, semantic, unobtrusive, and standards compliant.

 See http://sciactive.com/pform/ for more information and examples.